smartcommunitylab/vela-lab/README.md

 - common/: contains some files used by more than a component.
 The uart protocol used for the communication between the Mesh Node and the BLE Scanner is here, as well as some other shared definition.
 - hardware/: contains the hardware description (connections bentween the Nordic and the TI) together with the Eagle project of the Interface Board
 - doc/: contains some raw,unstructured documentation
+- backend/: contains code and files strictly related to the backend server which stores data.
+Namelly it uses Thingsboard as backend interface.
+In this folder there are some script to querry the database.